javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

 let {var1, var2} = {var1:…, var2:…}
 ```

 We should have an existing object at the right side, that we want to split into variables.
-The left side contains a "pattern" for corresponding properties.
+The left side contains an object-like "pattern" for corresponding properties.
+In the simplest case, that's a list of variable names in `{...}`.

-Usually, that's a list of variable names in `{...}`, for instance:
+For instance:

 ```js run
 let options = {